likhithIonic/Starter_app_part-5/README.md

 ![Appflow](images/img5_4.png)<br><br>

-3. Now, you can use this Native Configuration in conjuction with an Automation to create a QA build each and everytime you push a commit to a specfic branch.To create the automation you can enter the branch and simply select QA native config from the drop down.
+3. Now, you can use this Native Configuration in conjunction with an Automation to create a QA build each and every time you push a commit to a specific branch.To create the automation you can enter the branch and simply select QA native config from the drop down.

 ![Appflow](images/img5_5.png)<br><br>